“My dog sleeps on the floor instead of her bed! Why???”

 Your dog sleeps on your side of the bed on the floor because he loves you and wants to be close to you, or because he feels protective of you and wants to make sure you’re safe throughout the night.
 Take it as a compliment and a sign of your deep bond.

-Dogs do not care as much as we do about material things like beds.
+Dogs don’t care as much as we do about material things like beds.
 They sleep where they are comfortable and don’t care what others think.

 So, don’t worry too much about where your furbaby sleep.
 Sammy is probably more comfortable on the floor, and he will move to the bed when he feels like it.